-Opioids maker Teva agrees to $4.25 billion settlement
+Opioids Maker Teva Agrees to $4.25 Billion Settlement

-DES MOINES – Iowa Attorney General Tom Miller has reached an agreement in principle on key financial terms with opioid maker Teva, which would provide up to $4.25 billion to participating states and local governments.
+MADISON, Wis. – The Wisconsin Department of Justice (DOJ) has reached an agreement in principle on key financial terms with opioid maker Teva, which would provide up to $4.25 billion to participating states and local governments.

-While critical details of the settlement remain the subject of ongoing negotiations, Teva disclosed the agreement Tuesday ahead of its earnings announcement Wednesday.

-“This is another major step in addressing the opioids crisis,” Miller said, noting that Iowa was a leading state in negotiating today’s agreement with Teva.
-“We expect these funds to make a significant difference in preventing fatal overdoses and treating opioid addiction disorder.”
+“Our efforts to pursue accountability from companies whose unlawful conduct contributed to the opioid crisis continue,” said Attorney General Josh Kaul.
+“This agreement, if finalized, will mark another significant step forward in bringing resources to Wisconsin for fighting this epidemic.”

 Teva, an Israel-based drug manufacturer, makes Actiq and Fentora, which are branded fentanyl products for cancer pain, and a number of generic opioids including oxycodone.